AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 SubQuery's indexing experience is designed to be as fast and as simple as possible allowing developers to index data from the blockchain in minutes with the help of the starter project and a docker environment.

-It is also flexible to enable indexing across different chains and filtering only the data relevant to your application making it light weight, fast and efficient.
+It is also flexible to enable indexing across different chains and filtering only the data relevant to your application making it lightweight, fast and efficient.

 We are excited to help you on your indexing journey so please reach out to us at the various links below to see how we can help further.